jupyterhub/jupyterhub/docs/source/reference/config-sudo.md

     $ sudo usermod -a -G shadow rhea
 ```

-If you want jupyterhub to serve pages on a restricted port (such as port 80 for http),
+If you want jupyterhub to serve pages on a restricted port (such as port 80 for HTTP),
 then you will need to give `node` permission to do so:

 ```bash